Main Concepts and Settings

 - Task – measured and final target.
 It can be the internal tasks of the team, which is purely technical, not having any direct value for the customer.

-- Bug – a defect, remark on the product, which must be eliminated.
+- Bug – an error, remark on the product, which must be eliminated.

-- Low—if the issue is not performed, nothing bad will happen, the business will not be harmed, and the client army will not come to your doors with pitchforks and torches, demanding to extradite your head;
+- Low—if the issue is not performed, nothing bad will happen, the business will not be harmed;

-- Average—issue must be performed in working order, set by default, its completion or non–completion affects the product and the business as a whole, but it does not have any urgency;
+- Average—issue must be performed.
+It is set by default, its completion or non–completion affects the product and the business as a whole, but it does not have any urgency;

-- High—issue must be completed (defect corrected) in priority order.
-Ignoring the tasks in this status will lead to significant consequences for the business, the project, or will lower the customer loyalty.
-You can increase the priority to a high level, for example, when several clients repeatedly refer to the same defect;
+- High—issue must be completed soon.
+Ignoring the tasks in this status will lead to significant consequences for the business, or will lower customer loyalty.
+You can increase the priority to a high level, for example, when several clients repeatedly refer to the same bug;

 - Critical—applies mainly to bugs.
-The task with this priority should be completed as soon as possible, as it is of critical importance for the project, business and can significantly affect the project if it is ignored.
-Such tasks should be included in the current iteration, even if work on it is already underway (we will talk about iterations later).
+The task with this priority should be completed as soon as possible, as it is of critical importance for the project, and can significantly affect the project if it is ignored.
+Such tasks should be included in the current iteration, even if work on it is already underway.

-- Blocker—the highest priority, defect or error that must be eliminated immediately, otherwise the consequences will be catastrophic.
+- Blocker—the highest priority, bug or error that must be eliminated immediately, otherwise the consequences will be catastrophic.

-- The estimate of labor costs (4)—a numerical expression in conventional units (story points, parrots, human–days, etc.) of the effort required to accomplish this task.
+- Estimation (4)—a numerical expression in conventional units (story points, parrots, human–days, etc.) of the effort required to accomplish this task.
 On the basis of this number, the owner of the product understands what will be the cost of implementing this task for the team.
-We recommend using this ratio: 1 story point is 4 working hours.
+We recommend using the following ratio: 1 story point is 4 working hours.

-- Category (7) – what summarizes several requirements into one large block.
-For example, the main page of the website, the facade of the house, the database, etc.
+- Category (7)—summarizes several requirements into one large block.
+For example, the main page of the website, the database, etc.

-- Tags (9)—keywords that will help you find and understand the context of the given issue faster.
+- Tags (9)—keywords that will help you to find and understand the context of the given issue faster.

 Workflow is the sequence of stages that the task in your project goes through before it is considered to be completed.
-By default, there are 2 preset types of processes: standard and simplified.
 The stages are displayed on the Agile board in the form of columns.

 A set of stages in the Standard Workflow:

-- Done—the task is completed by the executor, but verification or testing is needed;
+- Done—the task is completed by the performer, but verification or testing is needed;

 A set of stages in the Simplified workflow:

 There are the global statuses which are set in Flowlu by default and assigned to each stage.
-The statuses have different color coding, which, respectively, are linked to the stages.
-Color bars allow you to quickly assess the progress of work since there can be a lot of stages, but the number of statuses is always unchanged.
+The statuses have different colour coding, which, respectively, are linked to the stages.
+Colour bars allow you to quickly assess the progress of work since there can be a lot of stages, but the number of statuses is always unchanged.

 There are 4 global statuses in Flowlu:

-- To do—the blue color coding.
-Should correspond to all the stages, at which at the given moment the work on the task is not being performed;
+- To do—the blue colour-coding.
+It corresponds to all the stages, at which the work on the task is not being performed at the given moment;

-- In process—yellow color coding.
-Corresponds to all stages where work is being performed on the task;
+- In process—yellow colour coding.
+It corresponds to all stages where work is being performed on the task;

-- Awaiting approval—purple color coding.
-Corresponds to the stages of waiting for verification, testing, etc.;
+- Awaiting approval—purple colour coding.
+It corresponds to the stages of waiting for verification, testing, etc.;

-- Done—green color coding.
+- Done—green colour coding.
 At the stage with this status, the task is considered completed.
 We do not recommend creating more than one stage with this status.